 - In one early Knights of the Dinner Table story, Brian comes up with the idea of creating medals for gaming achievements.
 Bob and Dave run with the idea:

-It looks like a convention for Third World dictators in here.
+B.A.: It looks like a convention for Third World dictators in here.

 Sen. Prentice: You make me think that fruit salad on your chest is for neutrality, evasiveness, and fence-straddling.

 Col. "Jiggs" Casey: On the contrary, Senator, they're standard awards for cocktail courage and dinner-table heroism.
 I thought you'd invented them.

 - Clint Eastwood's character, Gunnery Sergeant Highway, in Heartbreak Ridge is an example of this.

 - Minister of War Herring in The Great Dictator, after he ran out of space on his chest, they started pinning new medals on his back.

 - Once scene in Patton has the camera linger on a bunch of his medals and awards, though as noted below in Real Life he probably had way more medals than that.